 Establish guidelines, goals, and objectives for the management and use of Student Success Initiatives’ (SSI) social media channels.
-SSI is part of the Division of Enrollment Management within the Office of the Executive Vice President and Provost at The University of Texas at Austin (UT Austin).
+SSI is part of Enrollment Management within the Office of the Executive Vice President and Provost at The University of Texas at Austin (UT Austin).

 Compliance with these guidelines is applicable for SSI staff members, student ambassadors, and social media users interacting with social media channels managed by SSI.